Index Coverage Status report

 Indexed, not submitted in sitemap: The URL was discovered by Google and indexed.
 We recommend submitting all important URLs using a sitemap.

 Indexed; consider marking as canonical: The URL was indexed.
 It has duplicate URLs, but we consider this one to be canonical.
 It is not explicitly marked as canonical, and so we recommend explicitly marking it as canonical.

 Excluded by ‘noindex’ tag: When Google tried to index the page it encountered a 'noindex' directive and therefore did not index it.
 If you do not want this page indexed, congratulations!
 If you do want this page to be indexed, you should remove that 'noindex' directive.

 Blocked by page removal tool: The page is currently blocked by a URL removal request.
 If you are a verified site owner, you can use the URL removals tool to see who submitted a URL removal request.
-Removal requests are only good for a specified period of time (see the linked documentation).
+Removal requests are only good for about 90 days after the removal date.
 After that period, Googlebot may go back and index the page even if you do not submit another index request.
 If you don't want the page indexed, use 'noindex', require authorization for the page, or remove the page.

 Blocked by robots.txt: This page was blocked to Googlebot with a robots.txt file.
 You can verify this using the robots.txt tester.
 Note that this does not mean that the page won't be indexed through some other means.
 If Google can find other information about this page without loading it, the page could still be indexed (though this is less common).
 To ensure that a page is not indexed by Google, remove the robots.txt block and use a 'noindex' directive.